Andrew DePaola: Tampa Bay Buccaneers

-Although DePaola was not drafted after college, he did sign with the Tampa Bay Buccaneers as a long snapper in early August 2012 during training camp, but after three weeks he was waived on August 27, 2012.
-On Thursday January 3, 2013, DePaola was signed to a future contract by the Tampa Bay Buccaneers, meaning that at the start of the upcoming season DePaola would sign with the Buccaneers and be added to the active roster.
+DePaola was not immediately drafted after college, and would spend the next two years after graduation working as a bartender and other odd jobs before he'd get his break on an NFL roster.
+DePaola first signed with the Tampa Bay Buccaneers as a long snapper in early August 2012 during training camp, but after three weeks he was waived on August 27, 2012.
+On Thursday January 3, 2013, DePaola was signed to a future contract by the Buccaneers, meaning that at the start of the upcoming season DePaola would sign with the Buccaneers and be added to the active roster.
 DePaola was one of the final cuts in training camp in favor of long snapper Andrew Economos.
-On May 14, 2014, DePaola re-signed with the Buccaneers under a two-year contract.
+DePaola secured a starting role on May 14, 2014, signing full-time with the Buccaneers under a two-year contract.
 DePaola made his on-field debut against the Carolina Panthers on September 7, 2014, with two snaps on successful extra point attempts and one tackle assist.
 He went on to be the long snapper for the Buccaneers for three seasons from 2014 to 2016.

-On August 22, 2017, DePaola re-signed with the Buccaneers, only to be released on September 1, 2017 during final roster cuts.
+On August 22, 2017, DePaola re-signed with the Buccaneers, only to be released on September 1, 2017, during final roster cuts.